 Celebration of nearly 3,000 years since the establishment of the Buddha Dharma

-Celebration of 793 Years since the establishment of the Nichiren Buddha Sect/School
+Celebration of 794 Years since the Sage Messenger Nichiren was born

-Celebration of the 29th Anniversary of our Founder/Teacher, TMHenry
+Celebration of the 30th Anniversary of our Teacher/Messenger, TMHenry

-Meeting Secretary appointed: Moved by Laurie C. that Janet Curley be recording Secretary Seconded by Geoffrey G. Passed, Janet accepts
+Meeting Secretary: Moved by Laurie C. that Janet C. be recording Secretary Seconded by Stan S. Passed UNAM Janet accepts

-Vision/Mission of the Nichiren Buddha Hokkeko Society: Read by: Laurie C.
+Vision/Mission of the Nichiren Buddha Hokkeko Society: Read by: Kelly Robertson

 1 ] To educate all seekers in the philosophy of the Buddha’s peaceful teachings.